Munich, Germany: Things To Do And The Best Attractions To See.

 Ten miles northwest of Munich lies one of Germany’s most notorious epicenters of the Holocaust, the Dachau Concentration Camp.

 Not necessarily known for its death toll, Dachau was the first regular concentration camp established by the Nazi Party in 1933.
 It also served as a training center for SS guards and a model for future concentration camps.
-More than 200,000 were imprisoned at Dachau, with an estimated 41,500 having lost their lives there.

 After the US Army liberated the survivors in 1945, the site switched roles and served as an internment camp for suspected Nazi perpetrators.
 These days, the former concentration camp operates as a memorial site and a place of learning and remembrance.